wgpsutherland/js-double-linked-list/README.md

 ## Changelog

 * 2.1.x - 2/08/2015:
+    * Refactor all prototype functions into wrapper, and abstract out functions to remove repetition of code (2.1.1)
     * Consistent style across functions and improve code appearance (2.1.1)
     * \+ \# add (2.1.0)
     * \+ \# add tests (2.1.0)